 You can get a preview of the site through tours and events, including kayaking and birding.

-There are no events or tours scheduled at this time.
+There are no tours scheduled at this time.
 Please check back for updates.

 If you’d like to schedule a group tour, press tour, education program, or presentation, visit the Freshkills Park Alliance tours page.